-- Efavirenz in MONOpreparation, adults and children FROM 40 KG: - Body mass index LESS THAN or EQUAL to 25: - The recommended initial dose is 400 mg/day and this dose should be titrated to plasma concentration if needed (further reduction to 200 mg/day or in rare cases an increase to 600 mg/day).
-The therapeutic range established for efavirenz is 1000-4000 ng/ml. - Body mass index GREATER than 25: - The recommended initial dose is 600 mg/day and this dose should be titrated to plasma concentration if needed (reduction to 400 or 200 mg/day). - The therapeutic range established for efavirenz is 1000-4000 ng/ml. - Efavirenz in MONOpreparation, children LIGHTER THAN 40 KG: - Start with the standard dose and titrate this dose to plasma concentration if needed.
+- Efavirenz in MONOpreparation, adults and children FROM 40 KG: Body mass index LESS THAN or EQUAL to 25: - - 1.
+The recommended initial dose is 400 mg/day and this dose should be titrated to plasma concentration if needed (further reduction to 200 mg/day or in rare cases an increase to 600 mg/day). - The therapeutic range established for efavirenz is 1000-4000 ng/ml. - Body mass index GREATER than 25: - 1.
+The recommended initial dose is 600 mg/day and this dose should be titrated to plasma concentration if needed (reduction to 400 or 200 mg/day).
+The therapeutic range established for efavirenz is 1000-4000 ng/ml. - Efavirenz in MONOpreparation, children LIGHTER THAN 40 KG: - 1.
+Start with the standard dose and titrate this dose to plasma concentration if needed.
 In adults, therapeutic plasma concentrations were achieved at either 2/3rd of the standard dose (1/3rd of the patients) or 1/3rd of the standard dose (2/3rd of the patients).
 In children younger than 3 years, therapeutic plasma concentrations were achieved at doses of approximately 10 mg/kg per day (as capsules) (100 mg/day for 7-14 kg and 150 mg/day for 14-17 kg; 50-75% of the standard dose).
-The therapeutic range established for efavirenz is 1000-4000 ng/ml. - Efavirenz in COMBINATION preparation: - Initiate the combination preparation and titrate the efavirenz dose to plasma concentration if needed (reduction to 400 or 200 mg/day)

-The therapeutic range established for efavirenz is 1000-4000 ng/ml.
+The therapeutic range established for efavirenz is 1000-4000 ng/ml. - Efavirenz in COMBINATION preparation: - The therapeutic range established for efavirenz is 1000-4000 ng/ml.

-Note: the dosing recommendations above are based on PM patients with the \6/\6 genotype.
-There is evidence that the \18/\18 genotype in PM patients (only present in negroid patients) may require greater dose reductions.
+Note: the dosing recommendations above are based on PM patients with the 6/6 genotype.
+There is evidence that the 18/18 genotype in PM patients (only present in negroid patients) may require greater dose reductions